 A typical electrical contractor starts out as a one or two-man show.
 Someone decides to go into business for themselves, gets a license and goes to work.
 They set up an account at a local distributor and buy materials as needed for each project: they go to the supply house every few days, order the material they want at the counter and when asked for a purchase order number they give their name or the name of the project.
 This is really all you need to do when you’re starting out; you probably have 2-3 projects going at a time, they aren’t very large and don’t take very long to complete.
 You can easily track costs per project, manage your cash flow, and aren’t buying anything in sufficient quantities to qualify for bulk discounts.
 Your purchasing life is simple and easy, right?

 But as the company grows, the projects get larger, the owner becomes more of a project manager, and now they’re buying materials for several projects, often placing multiple orders every week.
 Eventually they can’t keep up with all the requests coming from the different projects, superintendents and foremen: orders get misplaced or forgotten, the materials get delivered to the wrong job site, or they get billed to the wrong project.
 They need a better way to manage their purchasing, so they evolve into Project level purchasing: the PM or Superintendent buys the material for their project as needed.
 This fixes the problem!
-Now there is one person assigned to buy the materials for each project, and life goes back to manageable.
+Now there is one person assigned to buy the materials for each project, and life goes back to being manageable.

 At this point, Project level purchasing is in place and working perfectly.
 Project managers have autonomy and direct control over material and equipment costs, free to negotiate their own deals and discounts.
-Perhaps corporate has limited the number of ‘authorized’ vendors to help expedite accounting, but PM’s have free range to operate within this framework.
+Perhaps corporate has limited the number of ‘authorized’ vendors to help expedite accounting, but PMs have free range to operate within this framework.

 As the company continues to grow, they develop standardized PO forms and language, numbering systems, phase codes, etc. More project managers are hired and trained to work inside the company’s purchasing policies.
 Each PM comes with his own relationships and preferences for vendors and manufacturers.
-They buy materials as needed for their projects, negotiating their own deals and discounts with distributors, and have more control over their individual project costs because they are personally issuing every purchase order.
-They are typically working closely with the superintendents to ensure that every line item is necessary in an attempt to control costs and maximize profit at the project level.
+They buy materials as needed for their projects, negotiate their own deals and discounts with distributors, and have more control over their individual project costs because they are personally issuing every purchase order.
+They are typically working closely with the superintendents to ensure that every line item is necessary for an attempt to control costs and maximize profit at the project level.

-However, at some point, the company may grow to a sufficient size that project level purchasing is no longer the most efficient method, and there may be something to be gained by centralizing the operation.
+However, at some point, the company may grow to a sufficient size that project-level purchasing is no longer the most efficient method, and there may be something to be gained by centralizing the operation.
 They may start to realize there are discounts they are missing out on, or begin to examine opportunities to capitalize on economies of scale.
 They may begin to explore a shift to centralized purchasing.

 Centralized purchasing is often employed by larger electrical contractors for several reasons.
-First, it facilitates large bulk purchases for copper and aluminum.
+First, it facilitates large bulk purchases of copper and aluminum.
 If a company can predict the amount of copper or aluminum it will use in a year, it can lock in pricing per pound with a manufacturer or distributor and fix its costs for these materials for a set amount of time, typically 12 months.
-Purchasing agents can also negotiate long-term fixed costs for commodities materials such as conduit, fittings, straps, strut and wiring devices.
+Purchasing agents can also negotiate long-term fixed costs for commodities materials such as conduits, fittings, straps, struts, and wiring devices.
 All of this helps to improve estimating accuracy and avoid material cost escalation between bid time and project award, which often lags several months on larger projects.
 General contractors love when they get a no-escalation guarantee with a bid proposal and this typically carries weight when they are evaluating bids.